vmware-labs/vmware-customer-connect-cli/README.md

 # VMware Cluster Connect CLI
 The VMware Cluster Connect CLI (`vcc`) allows users to download binaries from [customerconnect.vmware.com](customerconnect.vmware.com).
 It uses the [vmware-customer-connect-sdk](https://github.com/vmware-labs/vmware-customer-connect-sdk) which was heavily inspired by [vmw-sdk](https://github.com/apnex/vmw-sdk) by [apnex](https://github.com/apnex).

-**WARNING:** This CLI is experimental, with no guarantee of API stability.
+**WARNING:** This CLI is experimental, with no guarantee of future API stability.

 ## Installation